saadsohail05/GRU-Based-Roman-Urdu-Ghazal-Generation/README.md

 A deep learning project that generates Roman Urdu poetry (ghazals) using Gated Recurrent Units (GRU).
 The system is capable of generating poetry in the style of various famous Urdu poets.

+## Live Demo
+Try the live application here: [Urdu Ghazal Generator](https://urdughazalgenerator.streamlit.app/)

+## Blog
+Read about the technical details and implementation in this blog post: [Roman Urdu Poetry Text Generation using GRU based on Poet style](https://medium.com/@basil451287/roman-Urdu-poetry-text-generation-using-GRU-based-on-poet-style-23a5b4fbfccb)

 ## Features

 - Generates Roman Urdu poetry using GRU neural network